Social Assistance in Canada: Eligibility, Benefits, and Payment Dates

 • Other Supporting Documents: Other helpful documents may include your direct deposit information, contact info for references (if required), and proof that you’ve tried to get support from other sources before applying.

-Having all required application materials ready can help you speed up processing and avoid delays in determining eligibility.
-Depending on your province or territory, the program office can also clarify what specific proofs are needed.
+Having all the required application materials ready can help you speed up processing and avoid delays in determining eligibility.
+Depending on your province or territory, the program office can also clarify what specific documents are needed.

 Social Assistance Payment Dates Across Canada